song682/CreateWorldUI/README.md

 Code - [MIT Licence](LICENSE)
 Textures (PreAlpha, Alpha) - Copyright © 2025 dfdvdsf.
 All Rights Reserved.
-Textures & Inspirations - Copyright © 2025 Mojang AB.
+Textures (Current) & Inspirations - Copyright © 2025 Mojang AB.
 All Rights Reserved.
 Microsoft and Minecraft are trademarks of the Microsoft group of companies.